Ayo Shonaiya: Early life and education

-Born in London, United Kingdom, Ayo Shonaiya grew up and was educated in Lagos, Nigeria throughout his formative years.
-He studied Film and Television in Fort Lauderdale, Florida, and Law in England at the University of Westminster.
+Born in London, United Kingdom, Shonaiya grew up and was educated in Lagos, Nigeria throughout his formative years.
+He studied film and television in Fort Lauderdale, Florida, and law in England at the University of Westminster.
 He is also an alumnus of the Nigerian Law School in Lagos.

 Professional career

 Film

 While studying film, television and video production at The Art Institute of Fort Lauderdale in Florida, he worked for free at a local TV station to gain experience in producing for television and within months was producing music and adventure segments for a program broadcast on the local Sunshine Cable Network.
 He was advised while in college to pursue, after graduation, a career in screenwriting for film or documentary filmmaking.

 After a brief period in Los Angeles California after college, he returned to London in 1992 to make films for a living, but instead he enrolled at the University of Westminster Law School in 1993 to train as a lawyer.
-In his final year of Law School, he wrote, produced, directed and acted in his first feature film More Blessing about a dubious Nigerian Pastor in London.
+In his final year of law school, he wrote, produced, directed and acted in his first feature film More Blessing about a dubious Nigerian pastor in London.

 In 1997 Shonaiya chose to concentrate on a film career and in that year he made and starred in the film King of my Country, playing a Nigerian who travelled to London to work menial jobs but soon turned to fraud.
 The film was the inspiration for the song King of my Country by Nigerian artiste Sound Sultan, which was later remixed featuring Wyclef Jean.

 In 1999 he wrote, directed and starred in his third feature film Spin.
 The film shoot was halted after 3 weeks when the original lead actress couldn't continue due to illness.
 There was a break of another 6 weeks before a replacement lead actress was found.
-British/Nigerian actress Caroline Chikezie was cast in her first starring role in Spin, which also featured Chebe Azih, Deborah Asante and Femi Houghton with the soundtrack by British/Nigerian soul singer Ola Onabule.
+British-Nigerian actress Caroline Chikezie was cast in her first starring role in Spin, which also featured Chebe Azih, Deborah Asante and Femi Houghton with the soundtrack by British-Nigerian soul singer Ola Onabule.
 Spin was the first film by a Nigerian to be premiered in a cinema in the West End of London at the inaugural BFM International Film Festival in 1999.
 Spin was nominated for Best New Director at the 2001 Pan African Film Festival in Los Angeles and also for the MICA Prize at the FESPACO in Ouagadougou Burkina Faso in the same year.